World Food Council

 World Food Council (WFC) was a United Nations organization established by the UN General Assembly in December 1974 by recommendation of the World Food Conference.
 Its headquarters was in Rome, Italy.
-WFC's goal was to serve as coordinating body for national ministries of agriculture to help reduce malnutrition and hunger.
+WFC's goal was to serve as a coordinating body for national ministries of agriculture to help reduce malnutrition and hunger.
 WFC was officially suspended in 1993.
-WFC is one of very few (if not the only) UN organization which has been suspended.
+WFC is one of very few (if not the only) UN organizations which has been suspended.
 WFC's functions were absorbed by the Food and Agriculture Organization of the United Nations and the World Food Programme.